-Score as follows: if the participant refuses or cannot understand the instructions, score "Participant refused."
+Score as follows: if the participant refuses or if the test is not administered due to technical problems, staffing problems or similar unrelated issues, score "Participant refused."
 If the participant was unable to perform the test, score "Unable to do."
 If the participant was excluded due to recent surgery, record "Excluded".
 If the participant completed only 1 trial, record "Did 1 trial"; if he/she completed both trials, record "Did 2 trials".
 Round to nearest even kg; if exactly between two readings on the dynamometer, round to the next higher even number.
 For example, if the reading is midway between 26 and 28, record 28.
 Round readings that are less than half way between two even numbers down; round readings that are more than half way round up.
 Reset the dial to "0" after each trial.